I was in Star Bucks Club Ultima this afternoon to talk with an acquaintance regarding a new business that he is planning to start.

 In the airline industry, Cebu Pacific has managed to apply the Blue Ocean Strategy by adding “value” to what people really want, which is to “fly.”
 People don’t care about a newspaper, a hot meal or a fancily dressed flight stewardess.
 What people care about is that they can “fly.”
 In order to do this airline fares must go down since this is what people care about.
 This in a sense allowed Cebu Pacific to tap into the “untapped” market.
 The existing market is referred to as “customers who can only afford to fly.”
 The untapped market is “every can fly.”
 This is embodied in Cebu Pacfic’s advertisement “Now every JUAN can fly” (A play on the words “every juan” = “everyone”, with “J” being pronounced as “H”, Juan is the “universal” first name of Filipinos just like John is for the Americans) Cebu Pacific has managed to slash down fares by reducing cost on service features that most people do not really care about such as hot meals etc.

 Being involved with the International Marketing Group (IMG), I can now clearly see that they have employed the Blue Ocean Strategy in the way they do business.
-Although IMG is perceived by most people as a typical insurance company giving out the usual Florida car insurance rates, IMG distinguishes itself with a unique mission.
+Although IMG is perceived by most people as a typical insurance marketing company, IMG distinguishes itself with a unique mission.

 I do not know if IMG is employing the blue ocean strategy consciously, however I can see that they are implementing the Blue ocean strategy in the way they do business.
 Instead of selling insurance products directly, IMG teaches it’s clients and brokers the concepts of financial planning and management. (albeit not in a very organized manner) Product is not given primary importance.
 The financial broker shows his client his need for financial planning.
 The financial broker who is well versed in financial planning concepts then introduces products that suits the client needs.
 The untapped market of financial planning needs by the people is claimed by IMG and the added cost for this value service is compensated by reducing cost with regards to training agents and marketing efforts since IMG works on a model that allows insurance and financial services company to “outsource” their marketing and training.
 Other insurance companies have already followed this path.
 The trend now is that insurance agents are now becoming financial planners.